dboddie-canonical-work/disgorged-docs/desktop-applications.rst

 2. Access to a GUI toolkit such as GTK or Qt.
 3. Initialisation of desktop-specific functionality such as fonts, themes and the `XDG <https://www.freedesktop.org>`__ environment.

 Since snap apps are completely sandboxed by default, they cannot play sound, create notifications, or access the X server to display itself.
-However, it’s easy to make this possible by using the `desktop interfaces <the-desktop-interfaces.md>`__.
+However, it’s easy to make this possible by using the :ref:`desktop interfaces <the-desktop-interfaces>`.
 These allow you to “poke holes” in the sandbox, to give your application selected access to the host system.

 The sandbox also means that your app cannot use the GUI toolkits of the host system.
 The snap either has to include the toolkit in the snap itself, or it needs to connect to a snap that provides these toolkits.
 Many toolkits and general desktop features such as fonts and themes also require initialization before the application can start.
 The extensions make this as easy as possible.
 They provide parts to bundle or access common GUI toolkits in your snap and a ``desktop-launch`` script which does the required initialization for you.